 results.append(name.get(source))

-Assuming that we didn’t run into any issues at the end of the previous section, we can continue to download images from websites.
+Assuming that you didn’t run into any issues in the previous section, you can continue with this section to download images from a website.

 import requests